AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 }
 ```

-When Firefly successfully generates your image, the final status looks similar to a synchronous reponse, with one additional field called 'wrapped' in the status:
+After Firefly successfully generates your image, the final status looks similar to a synchronous response, except for one additional field called `wrapped` in the status:

 ```json
 {